philzook58/philzook58.github.io/_posts/2024-09-26-tao_algebra.md

     RESULT: Unsatisfiable (the axioms are contradictory).

+What I've done is built a pretty printer to the first order and higher order TPTP format.

 You can see the file actually being generated.
-I have not yet turned on mangling the filename.
+I have not yet turned on mangling the filename, which I should someday to enable parallel solve calls.
 You can see the constants do need to be mangled with a unique identifier

 ```python
 ! cat /tmp/twee.p